Staraner/Blooket-Hacks-1/crazy-kingdom/README.md

 # SetGold.js

-### Allows you to set your gold to any amoount
+### Allows you to set your gold to any amount

 # SetHappiness.js

-### Allows you to set your happiness to any amoount
+### Allows you to set your happiness to any amount

 # SetMaterials.js

-### Allows you to set your amount of materials to any amoount
+### Allows you to set your amount of materials to any amount

 # SetPeople.js

-### Allows you to set your amount of people to any amoount
+### Allows you to set your amount of people to any amount